Travel Guide

 All visitors parking their vehicles overnight at the trailhead for Havasupai Falls must register their vehicle during check-in and display their reservation confirmation on the dashboard.

-Parking at the Hualapai Hilltop trailhead is limited, so please carpool if possible.
+Parking at the Hualapai Hilltop trailhead is limited, so I recommend carpooling if possible.

-5. You can still get drinking water at Fern Spring in Havasu campground
+5. There is drinking water at Fern Spring in Havasu Campground

 One of my biggest concerns about hiking to Havasupai Falls was where I’d be able to get drinking water, especially after Havasupai had been closed for almost three years.